neumino/neumino.github.io/movies.md

-### Cops and Robbers
+### Pieces of a Woman
-*Released on 2020-12-28, vote average 7.2*
+*Released on 2020-12-30, vote average 7.2*

-Animation and activism unite in this multimedia spoken-word response to police brutality and racial injustice.
+When a young mother&#39;s home birth ends in unfathomable tragedy, she begins a year-long odyssey of mourning that fractures relationships with loved ones in this deeply personal story of a woman learning to live alongside her loss.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/MKQbQd_cbmI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/1zLKbMAZNGI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>